 8. Pho noodles with beef and dried arrowroot noodles (Cuốn sủi)

 Pho noodles with beef and arrowroot is an unmissable food in Sapa, Lao Cai.
-Pho beef noodle soup is one of the most famous Vietnamese foods for not only the uniquely flavorful broth but also the Pho noodles which are white, tender but a little chewy.
+In Vietnam, Pho beef noodle soup is one of the most famous foods for not only the uniquely flavorful broth but also the Pho noodles which are white, tender but a little chewy.
 In Sapa, they have created Cuốn sủi – a great food from Pho noodles.
 Top Pho noodles with beef, dried arrowroot noodles, a special sauce, ground black pepper, peanuts, herbs, chili pepper slices.
 To eat, mix the noodles with toppings, add chili sauce and other spices at your wish and eat with vegetables and herbs.

 9. Black chicken (Gà đen)

 Black chicken or silky chicken, Silkie is one of the most favorite specialty foods of Sapa thanks to its black and crunchy skin, tender, firm, and crunchy meat, and typical smell.
 It can be used to cooked a wide range of amazing dishes like fry, stir-fry, steam, boil, etc. The best dish from black chicken in Sapa is Grilled black chicken with honey.
 The great taste of the chicken and distinctively sweet, fragrant honey from the forests pair well.
 The grill is really tasty to eat with peppermint and salt, lime, black pepper dip.

 10. Chicken blood pudding (Tiết canh gà “trắng cay”)